Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Backlinks.md

 To view the backlinks for the active note, click the **Backlinks** ( ![[obsidian-icon-links-coming-in.svg#icon]] ) tab in the right sidebar.

 > [!note]
-> If you can't see the Backlinks tab, you can make it visible by opening the [[Command palette]] and running the **Backlinks: Show backlinks** command.
+> If you can't see the Backlinks tab, you can make it visible by opening the [[Befehlspalette]] and running the **Backlinks: Show backlinks** command.

 ## See backlinks of a specific note